elotl/milpa-apps/README.md

 # milpa-apps
-Milpa manifest for popular applications
+Milpa manifests for popular applications.

+Is your favorite application stack missing from this repo?
+Please file an issue!